 GeneCards Summary for IL1B Gene

 IL1B (Interleukin 1 Beta) is a Protein Coding gene.
-Diseases associated with IL1B include Gastric Cancer, Hereditary Diffuse and Periodontal Disease.
-Among its related pathways are IL-1 Family Signaling Pathways and Immune response IFN alpha/beta signaling pathway.
+Diseases associated with IL1B include Gastric Cancer, Hereditary Diffuse and Toxic Shock Syndrome.
+Among its related pathways are Th1 Differentiation Pathway and Hematopoietic cell lineage.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and interleukin-1 receptor binding.
-An important paralog of this gene is IL36RN.
+An important paralog of this gene is IL1RN.

 Potent proinflammatory cytokine.
 Initially discovered as the major endogenous pyrogen, induces prostaglandin synthesis, neutrophil influx and activation, T-cell activation and cytokine production, B-cell activation and antibody production, and fibroblast proliferation and collagen production.
 Promotes Th17 differentiation of T-cells.
 Synergizes with IL12/interleukin-12 to induce IFNG synthesis from T-helper 1 (Th1) cells (PubMed:10653850).